stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.8.0.0] PseudoKnight fork

 - Update for 1.13/1.14 compatibility.
-This changes gate layouts to use new material names instead of numeric ids.
+This update changes gate layouts to use new material names instead of numeric ids.
 You need to update your gate layout configs.
 - Adds "verifyPortals" config option, which sets whether an old stargate's blocks are verified when loaded.
 - Adds UUID support. (falls back to player names)